 Around 60 days are left in your Exams.
-This is the golden attempt, as you get a good time for preparation and that too without office hours due to lockdown.
+This is the golden attempt, as you get a good time for preparation.
 You don’t have any excuse to fail in this attempt.
 It is quite important as to how you will study for these 60 days.
 You have to give almost 10 hours effectively which means "aise nhi hona chaheye ki books open hai but apka mind content ko accept hi nhi kar rha.
 Us case mein aap thoda rest Karlo".

 You have to study in 30 minutes' time slots.
 After every 30 minutes drink sips of water and refresh yourself then start again after 10 minutes.
 Each day spend 15 minutes to plan the studies of the next day.

 For practical subjects, you need to spend 75% time on practice.
 I will suggest subject-wise material in few seconds.

 In the theory part, 45% time on revising the provisions, sections, and content.
 30% on practicing MCQs because it helps to clear the concepts, you have to read one topic and attempt its MCQs simultaneously, don't delay the practice of MCQs.
 And rest 25% time on written practice.
 By written practice, I don’t mean full questions but you can practice by writing the synopsis of the topic also.
 Just like drawing a circle, write a topic name in that and around the circle write key-points to cover on that topic.

 Now I am explaining you the subject wise strategy